iarakshana/hw5/README.md

    How do the charters do?
 Compare the medians (the 50% points) for the PARCC proficiency (%) and college ready (%).
    (You can call median() on a set.)
    Do they serve comparable fractions of low income students to the public schools?
+   * I am asking for a subjective interpretation of the numbers; you can write it as a comment.
 6. Merge the school data with one other Census parameter of your choice, using the function from class.
    Plot them, save the figure as q6.pdf, and make any observations.
 You can save plots with
    ```
    ax = df.plot()
    ax.get_figure().savefig('q6.pdf')
    ```
+   **YOU CAN DROP Q6 -- MISSING FILE AND TOO OPEN-ENDED.**

 7. Plot and save (`q7.pdf`) the Chicago region unemployment rate from the BLS file provided.